22a31a05f6/SmartCity-Issue-Reporting-salesforce-2k25/README.md

 # 🏙️ Smart City Issue Reporting & Resolution System

 ## 📌 Project Overview
-The **Smart City Issue Reporting & Resolution System** is a digital platform that enables citizens to report civic issues such as potholes, garbage, drainage, and broken streetlights through an online portal.
+The **Smart City Issue Reporting & Resolution System** is a online platform that enables citizens to report civic issues such as potholes, garbage, drainage, and broken streetlights through an online portal.
 Built on **Salesforce Experience Cloud**, this solution streamlines the entire process of issue reporting, assignment, escalation, and resolution.
 It enhances **transparency, accountability, and service efficiency** by automating workflows and providing real-time dashboards for supervisors.

 ---